What to Expect on a 5 Day Water Fast

 Fasting is like exercise in that it is very uncomfortable and can even be downright painful when you first get started.
 But just like exercise, as you develop your fasting fitness, it will get easier and more enjoyable.

 Most people are highly concerned about what they may experience on an extended water fast and rightfully so.
 My purpose in writing this is to go through day to day what you can expect as you navigate the journey on a water fast.
-You will get a lot out of this article and be sure to check out the free online Fasting Transformation Summit here

 The Transformational Benefits of Fasting